-The Committee approved Dr. Bernard, Mr. Cearnal and Mr. Kazimi for inclusion on the Company's proxy card for election to the Board of Directors at the 2016 Annual Meeting based on the aforementioned review process.
+The Committee recommended and the Board approved the inclusion of Mr. Jacobs, Mr. Griggs, Ms. Young, and Mr. Krogulski on the Company's proxy card for election to the Board of Directors at the 2017 Annual Meeting based on the aforementioned review process.
 A copy of the written charter adopted by the Board of Directors for the Committee and as currently in effect is available on our website, www.cumberlandpharma.com.